'Speak English, you're in America:' Shocking rant caught on camera

-A JCPenney shopper went on an expletive-laden, racist tirade against two Latina customers earlier this week, telling them to "go back where they belong" in a rant that was caught on video.
+A JCPenney shopper went on an expletive-laden tirade against two Latina customers earlier this week, telling them to "go back where they belong" in a rant that was caught on video.

 The incident, which was recorded by another customer, happened Tuesday afternoon at the Jefferson Mall in Louisville, Kentucky, and garnered more than 5.6 million views on Facebook.